stepintoswift/stepintoswift.github.io/_posts/2019-09-30-coordinators.md

 ## Step 5

-Go to project file and delete `Main Interface`.
+Go to project file and delete `Main Interface` which is currently `Main`.
 The `AppDelegate` will control this now.

 ## DONE!